OOPSpam/blog/_posts/2024-08-22-spam-protection-for-netcore.md

         }
 ```

-We are missing the _OOPSpamResponseBody_ class, which we need to do the deserialization of our response from the OOPSpam API.
+We are missing the _OOPSpamResponseBody_ class, which we are going to need it for deserlizing response the API.
 Let's create the _OOPSpamResponseBody_ class.

 ```csharp
   public class OOPSpamResponseBody